alecdavidson/CivGen/README.md

 - Both civilization.db and resources.db are required, however if they are missing, CivGen will recreate them.

 #### To Compile Executable:
- 1. With Python3.7 installed, install `pyinstaller` and run `pyinstaller --onefile -w gui.py`
+ 1. With Python3.7 installed, install `pyinstaller` and run `pyinstaller gui.spec`
- 2. Run `gui.py`
+ 2. Run `CivGen.exe` from the dist folder

 # Summary of CivGen.py Class and Functions and Databases: